mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 {{<img src="cloud-dashboard.webp" has-border="true" max-width="450px">}}

-Advantage of Andrew Katz's solution is that he can access his Fly.io server's Syncthing admin interface at any time.
-I have to go through the ugly dance of setting up an ad-hoc proxy, but that's actually fine for me.
+Andrew Katz's solution has the advantage of offering access to his Fly.io server's Syncthing admin interface at any time.
+Any time I want to make administrative changes to my Fly.io server, I have to go through the ugly dance of setting up an ad-hoc proxy.
+For my use case, that's actually fine.
 I expect maintenance to be infrequent.

 ## Can I avoid the socat hack?